CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/workspaces/workspace/workspace-block.md

 ## Properties

-No properties for the block, other than the `Description` property that is common to all blocks.
+No properties for the block, other than the `Description` property that is common to all blocks, and the `Block Timeout` property that is common to most blocks.

 ## Exceptions